Kara (South Korean group): 2010: Lupin, Japanese debut, and Girl's Talk

-On March 4, 2010, the group won their first number one award for "Lupin" on M!
-Countdown.
-On the following week, the group won yet another award on M!
-Countdown, making it their second consecutive win on the music program.
+On March 4, 2010, the group won their first number one award for "Lupin" on M Countdown.
+The following week, the group won yet another award on M Countdown, making it their second consecutive win on the music program.
 "Lupin" also gave the group their first number one win on Music Bank on March 12, 2010, making it the group's first win on this particular music show since their debut, holding onto the position for three consecutive weeks.
 The song also won the Mutizen award from Inkigayo on March 14.